2021 Best Criminology Colleges for Non-Traditional Students in New York

 John Jay College of Criminal Justice has taken the #1 spot in this year's criminology ranking for non-traditional students.
 John Jay is a fairly large public school located in the city of New York.
 John Jay not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Criminology in New York list.

 Our rankings recognize SUNY Cortland as the #3 school in this year's rankings.
-SUNY Cortland is a medium-sized public school located in the town of Cortland.
+SUNY Cortland is a moderately-sized public school located in the distant town of Cortland.
 SUNY Cortland did well in our major quality rankings, too.
 It placed #1 on our Best Colleges for Criminology in New York list.

 The school has a low student loan default rate of 1.0%.
-There are approximately 1,868 students at Hofstra that take at least one class online.
+Approximately 1,868 students take at least one class online at Hofstra.
 1,466 of Hofstra students are attending part time.

 Criminology Related Non-Traditional Student Rankings by Major